 FEK Feature for examination in kelp, as the least depth has not been determined.
-FERK Feature for examination of a rock awash, as the feature has not been surveyed FEKK adequately due to the presence of white water.
+FERA Feature for examination of a rock awash, as the feature has not been surveyed TERA adequately due to the presence of white water.
+FE Feature for examination, generally in deep water, as the least depth has not been FE found due to poor water clarity.

-The tags associated with features requiring further examination have been compiled in the H11665_Inv.hob file, and each have been given certain priority and a suggested examination method for the undertaking of additional boatwork.
+The tags associated with features requiring further examination have been compiled in the H11668_Inv.hob file, and each have been given certain priority and a suggested examination method for the undertaking of additional boatwork.